 Applying for licensable activities

 Depending on your intentions you will need to apply for either a Premises Licence, Club Premises Certificate or Temporary Event Notice.
 You may also need to hold a personal licence.
-Please apply for a licence if you wish to hold any licensable activities.

 Making changes to a premises already licensed

-Please see our list of applications.
+See our list of licensing applications.

 Understanding your licence/certificate conditions